Franisz/zUtilities/README.md

   - Note that:
     - Transformation into a monster is considered as *Fight* mode.
     - When option is set higher than `0` and target has flag `NPC_FLAG_IMMORTAL` then only one icon (cracked shield) will be shown.
 There is no point in showing all the icons if target is immortal.
+    - Immunity to specific protection type is considered as non-zero value.
+When option is set to `2` - `AllButZeros` then all immunities will be shown.

 - Displays coin icon next to the focused npc name if player can pickpocket him.